 Understanding Sensory Processing Series for Resource Families with Bailey Rainey, OT

 Module One: Understanding the Senses HANDOUT: Understanding the Senses (WEBINAR QUESTIONNAIRE)

 Module Two: Real Life Strategies HANDOUT: Real Life Strategies (WEBINAR QUESTIONNAIRE)

-Adopting Through the Office of Children's Services April 2021 (QUESTIONNAIRE TO COMPLETE FOR TRAINING CREDIT)
+Adopting Through the Office of Children's Services February 2023 (QUESTIONNAIRE TO COMPLETE FOR TRAINING CREDIT) HANDOUTS *POWERPOINT FOR NOTES

 College Funding and Higher Education Supports for Current and Former Foster Youth with Amanda Metivier, Feb.
 2021 (WEBINAR QUESTIONNAIRE)